Skip to main content

 Building on the Strengths of Multilingual Families, Staff, & Communities

-Native speakers are the best assets for promoting language diversity in your program.
-This lesson describes how to build on the culture and language diversity in your program.
+Native speakers are the best assets for recognizing multiple languages in your program.
+This lesson describes how to build on the backgrounds and languages present in your program.
 You will learn how to collaborate with families, staff, and community members to build a rich language experience for children and youth.

 Objectives